Sex verification in sports

-Sex verification in sports (also known as gender verification, or loosely as gender determination or a sex test) occurs because eligibility of athletes to compete is restricted whenever sporting events are limited to a single sex, which is generally the case, as well as when events are limited to mixed-sex teams of defined composition (e.g., most pairs events).
+Sex verification in sports (also known as gender verification, gender determination, or a sex test) consists of tests conducted to determine an athlete's eligibility for sporting events that are restricted to women or for mixed-sex competitions with specific gender requirements.
 Practice has varied tremendously over time, across borders and by competitive level.
 Issues have arisen multiple times in the Olympic games and other high-profile sporting competitions, for example allegations that certain male athletes attempted to compete as women or that certain female athletes had intersex conditions perceived to give unfair advantage.
-Sex verification is not typically conducted on athletes competing in the male category.
+The topic of sex verification is related to the more recent question of how to treat transgender people in sports.
+Sex verification is not typically conducted on athletes competing in the male category because there is generally no perceived competitive advantage for a female or intersex athlete to compete in male categories.